cado-security/product-help/docs/cado-response/guides/cross-account-creation.md

 :::

 :::info
-The above steps walked through how to create a new role, however, if you already have a role with appropriate EC2 access, you can edit its trust relationship to include the below AWS **principal** (replacing the account number with your own primary account).
+The above steps walked through how to create a new role, however, if you already have a role with appropriate EC2 access, you can instead edit its trust relationship to include the below AWS **principal** (replacing the account number with your own primary account).

 The below JSON is only required if you choose to use an existing role and you didn't create a new role as recommended earlier.